Erasmus+ Placement Programme

 - A double funding by the EU is prohibited.
 Meaning you are not allowed to receive a second EU scholarship simultaneously to the Erasmus Placement scholarship.
 Furthermore, you cannot be integrated in a project funded by the EU.
 If this might be the case please inform us as we will check your application individually.

 - A simultaneous funding by the Erasmus Placement Programme and another DAAD scholarship (e.g. Bachelor Plus) is prohibited by the DAAD.
 If you receive another DAAD scholarship, please have a consultation with your DAAD contact person.

 - A repeated funding might be possible in case the total funding period per study degree (Bachelor/Master/PhD) lasts no longer than 12 months (funding time of Erasmus Study scholarship included).
 If you are about to receive a degree as Diplom, Magister or Staatsexamen, the total funding period has a maximum of 24 months.
 The already funded months within the former Erasmus Lifelong Learning Programme are inclusively counted towards the maximum funding period of 12 or 24 months.

 - You have to hand in/upload your application forms with all signatures at KOOR/BEST at the latest one month before the start of your work placement.
 Since you need several signatures on the application form, please plan sufficient time to complete the documents.
 Please note that we cannot fund retroactively.

 Promotion of language skills

-A language test is available online for the following working languages: Bulgarian, Croatian, Czech, Danish, German, Greek, Hungarian, English, Spanish, Finnish, French, Italian, Dutch, Polish, Portuguese, Romanian, Slovak and Swedish.
+Language tests and course are available online for the following working languages: Bulgarian, Croatian, Czech, Danish, Dutch, Estonian, English, German, Greek, Hungarian, Finnish, French, Italian, Irish, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovenian, Spanish and Swedish.